 If you want to take a break, grab a seat at a local café or people watch in Jackson’s Square.
 There’s a good chance that you’ll hear live music playing in the French Quarter, so this is a fun way to unwind between your sightseeing adventures.

 Another great way to get around New Orleans is to hop on the streetcar and ride to the Garden District.
-For just $1.25, you can enjoy a scenic ride on the oldest continuously operating streetcar in the world.
+For just less than $2, you can enjoy a scenic ride on the oldest continuously operating streetcar in the world.

 4. Don’t carry glass bottles outside of bars